 Looking at the service itself, ProtonMail does a lot of things right.
 They utilize strong end-to-end encryption standards for email and store all messages and attachments encrypted at rest.
 ProtonMail has a unique feature for “self-destructing messages” and they have also added address verification and full PGP support.
 Regarding encryption, it’s important to note, however, that ProtonMail is does not encrypt metadata, headers, or subject lines of emails, unlike some of the other secure email services mentioned in this guide.

-Overall ProtonMail is a well-regarded email provider and they offer a solid service worth considering.
+Overall ProtonMail is a well-regarded email provider despite some of these drawbacks.
 Nonetheless, if you are looking for the highest standards of security and anonymity, including full encryption of metadata, headers, and subject lines, you may want to consider alternatives.

 - Can import contacts and emails through bridge feature